Hady051/Tic-Tac-Toe-Python/README.md

 A simple **Tic Tac Toe** game built using **pure Python**, playable entirely in the **console**.
 This is a two-player game where players take turns entering positions on the board.
 No external libraries or GUI frameworks required!

+I also made it that **the numbers in the numpad are the same position you select in the box**.

 ---

 ## 🖥️ Demo